dghosef/qdbp/doc/rationale.md

     ...
   }.
 ```
 Similarly `while`, `for`, `switch`, monads, iterators, scope guards, etc can all be implemented as objects and used naturally.
+We some examples of this below.

 The variety of constructs that the syntax makes possible and natural to implement extends beyond normal general purpose language features. qdbp's syntax makes domain specific language(dsl) implementation easy.
 For example, there currently is a work in progress dsl for a build system using qdbp that looks like this:
 ```ocaml